AREEJ-ALTAHER/E-Commerce-Revenue-Intelligence/e-commerce-intelligence-looker/documentation/project_notes.md

 The analytical flow is:

-**Executive KPIs í Trends í Products / Categories í Acquisition í Customers í Profitability**
+**Executive KPIs ‚Äô Trends ‚Äô Products / Categories ‚Äô Acquisition ‚Äô Customers ‚Äô Profitability**

 Each dashboard focuses on a specific business perspective while using consistent metrics from the LookML semantic layer.